XiaoqiongGu/chopchop_bacteria/README.md

-# guideRNA design for bacteria using chopchop
+# GuideRNA design using CHOPCHOP for Bacteria

-This repository documents the process of utilizing the command-line version of CHOPCHOP for microbial guideRNA design, aimed at facilitating batch processing (e.g., if you have ~3000 genes and wants to get the guideRNA design) and dataset generation.
-I found the instructions on bitbucket is harder to follow, in both installation and usage side.
-The usage manual is more meant for the human genome, but did not find too much information on microbial datasets. so I decided to record all the process.
+Welcome!
+This guide helps you use CHOPCHOP's command line tools for designing guideRNAs for bacteria.
+It's perfect for big projects where you have lots of genes (like around 3000) and need to design guideRNAs for all of them.

+I noticed that the instructions over at Bitbucket were a bit tricky to follow, especially for installing the software and figuring out how to use it for bacteria, not just human genes.
+Consequently, this lack of detailed guidance for microbial datasets prompted the creation of this repository, aiming to document the entire process comprehensively.

 ## Installation